ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 Two figures materialized on the front lawn, their dark robes swirling around them as they landed gracefully.
 They were Aurors, Elara recognized, their wands held loosely but ready at their sides.
 One was a tall, imposing woman with sharp features and a no-nonsense demeanor.
+Elara recognised her with a sigh of relief, it was her contact, Auror Hawthorne.
 The other was a younger man, his face earnest and focused.

-Elara opened the door before they could even knock, ushering them inside quickly.
-Lily was in the living room, her face etched with worry.
-The room still bore the marks of the previous night's attack, the overturned furniture a stark reminder of the violence that had taken place.
-Ms.
+Elara opened the door before they could even knock, a small, weary smile gracing her lips.
+"Hawthorne," she greeted, relief evident in her voice.
-Ramirez was hidden in the kitchen, out of sight.

-"Auror Hawthorne?"
-Elara asked, addressing the woman.

-"That's correct," the woman replied, her voice firm and authoritative.
-"I'm Auror Hawthorne, and this is Auror Vance.
-Agent Dubois informed us of your call.
+"Thank you for coming so quickly."

+"Elara," Hawthorne replied, her expression softening slightly as she met Elara's gaze.
+"When Dubois said it was you, I knew it was serious.
 What's the situation?"

 Elara quickly summarized the events of the previous night, focusing on the kidnapping and the magical nature of the attackers.
 She carefully